Chanakya National Law University: Academic programmes

-CNLU offers a five-year integrated course into two following streams namely, B.A., LL.B(Hons)/B.B.A, LL.B(Hons) through a nationwide exam CLAT which is taken by approximately by upwards of 80,000 students every year.
+CNLU offers a five-year integrated course into two following streams namely, B.A., LL.B(Hons), B.B.A, through a nationwide exam Common Law Admissions Test which is taken by approximately by upwards of 80,000 students every year.
 A total of 140 seats are offered for admission out of which 10 seats are reserved for NRI and 10 for Foreign Nationals.
 CNLU follows a credit-based elective system, with certain mandatory courses, which requires students to earn 200 credits over a period of five years to earn the degree.

 CNLU offers one-year post-graduate LL.M program.
 Admission to the total 40 seats for LL.M course is provided through the Entrance Test conducted by the university.